ahanba/hiatus/README.markdown

 + **Blank**&nbsp;&nbsp;&nbsp;&nbsp;*No Conversion + No RegExp + Case-Sensitive => As Is*

 You can try Ruby RegExp on [rubular](http://rubular.com/).
+Also Ruby RegExp is based on [oniguruma](http://www.geocities.jp/kosako3/oniguruma/), see [here](http://www.geocities.jp/kosako3/oniguruma/doc/RE.txt) for RegExp API available in Ruby.
 *Third column is always required - "SourceTerm&nbsp;&nbsp;&nbsp;&nbsp;TargetTerm&nbsp;&nbsp;&nbsp;&nbsp;Option"*
 *Even when you use Blank option, create 3rd column and leave there blank*